• Jump to contents

 Phishing attacks remain one of the biggest threats to business cybersecurity for one simple reason: they work.
 They operate by impersonating a well-known source and then getting you to enter personal details and sensitive data or click a link which installs malware or downloads a virus.
 Over the years, cyber criminals have become more and more professional so phishing emails can look legitimate and be hard to recognise.
 A 2019 study by Small Business Trends found that 1 in every 99 emails is a phishing attack.
 When you consider the number of emails sent a received on a daily basis, this is quite alarming.
 Therefore, training employees to recognise a phishing attack is vital.
 However, it can be difficult to know how to recognise a phishing scam.
 Below is a real-life example of a phishing email, followed by a list of things you should look out for.

 Here is an example of a real phishing email I received from someone claiming to be the courier company DPD.
-Personal information has been blacked out.
+Personal information has been redacted.

 Sender’s Email Address